ibexa/documentation-user/docs/personalization/recommendation_models.md

 #### Predictive

-Predicts user's purchase behavior and trends, and recommends items based on this behavior.
+Predicts users' purchase behavior and trends, and recommends items based on this behavior.
 The model analyzes trends within a configured time period (for example, within a 30-day timeframe), and predicts that a new item may have the same trend, and displays the predicted item in recommendations.

 ### Collaborative models